jp3tty/dungeon-dice/README.md

 - Have powerful ultimate abilities that can turn the tide of battle
 - Available Heroes:
   - **Minstrel/Bard**
-    - Specialty: Thieves may be used as Mages and Mages may be used as Thieves
+    - Specialty: Thieves may be used as Mages and Mages may be used as Thieves (Mages can open any number of chests like Thieves)
     - Novice Ultimate: Discard all dice from the Dragon's Lair
     - Master Ultimate: Discard all dice from the Dragon's Lair
   - **Alchemist/Thaumaturge**